Why Root Canals Fail, and What to Do About It

 While traditional dentists and endodontists (dentists that specialize in root canal procedures) generally report a success rate greater than 90 percent, a report in General Dentistry disagrees.
 “This study of PBRN (practice-based research networks) suggests a higher failure rate than reported from studies in highly-controlled environments …”

 - It’s essentially impossible to clean out all of those curved canals and miles of dentin that we previously discussed.
 Dentists use chemicals designed to disinfect the tooth, but it’s difficult for the disinfectant to make it through each canal that may contain infected matter.
 Bacteria populations that remain begin to recolonize, and before long, they take up residence inside your tooth once again.

-- Because your tooth is essentially dead (since it no longer receives blood, nerve, and lymphatic supply), there is no immune response available should an infection start to take hold.
+- Your tooth is essentially dead (since it no longer receives blood, nerve, and lymphatic supply), so there’s no immune response available should an infection start to take hold.
 Your body can’t defend against any potential problems.

 - Root canals are, unfortunately, perfect hosts for anaerobic bacteria, which thrives in oxygen-depleted environments and produce some of the most powerful toxins known to man.

 Dr. Weston Price tested thousands of teeth in the early 1900s.
 He demonstrated that all the extracted root canal-treated teeth he tested had pathogenic microbes and toxins.
 In addition, he found that they were impossible to disinfect, even though had already been extracted.
 Imagine the difficulty, then, of trying to disinfect teeth that are in someone’s mouth!3

 More recently, Hal Huggins, DDS used DNA technology in order to identify multiple bacteria in root canal-treated teeth.
 This type of technology, which wasn’t available to Dr. Price a century ago, makes it much easier to identify anaerobic bacteria.